 Elvis loves his peanut butter and banana sandwiches so, if you spot him outside of Vegas, you can bet he came for the my Peanut Butter and Bananas Foster Pancakes.
 And don't forget his bacon!

+You may wonder why do I love Elvis's Birthhday so much?
 For me, "the holidays" don't really end with New Years Day.
 In fact, right about now, I am just starting to getting caught up on all of the holiday chores and things and I'm finally ready to start celebrating.
 But, right about now (wouldn't you know it) everyone else is finished celebrating and has "moved on" to other things.

 That's why I have sort of "adopted" a holiday in January to make my very own.
 A holiday to do "my way," to have a little fun without all of the "required" activities, to celebrate however I "feel like it" and serve food that is totally different and fun (or slightly crazy, however you look at it) or whatever I want each year.
 Sounds perfect, doesn't it?

 So, what's the holiday?
 Elvis' birthday!
 The King's birthday is the perfect holiday for us really.
 My husband and I are big rock 'n roll fans and yes, our ipod does have more downloads than yours... waaaaaay more.
 Yep, I'm pretty sure.
 My hubby has over 15,000 downloads.
 No, that's not an exaggeration.
 Every song that was ever recorded in the history of the world (whether it is any good or not) is on our ipod.
 I should really say it is his ipod...
 I think he may love it more than anything else in this world.
 Let's just say that I'm not going to ask him who he will save first in case of a fire (the ipod or me).
 Anyway, Elvis' birthday is perfect for our very own little celebration.